One of the frequently used decorators in Python classes, @staticmethod

 print(result2) # Output: 30

-add_numbers provides simple calculation functionality that does not depend on the attributes of the class or instance.
+provides a simple calculation function that does not depend on class or instance attributes. - It does not use self

-4. Comparison Between @staticmethod and @classmethod
+4. Comparison of @staticmethod and @classmethod

 class Example: